There are usually three support levels in a call center.

 When he calls this number, he first encounters an IVR.
 This IVR gives him options to choose his problem.

-Once he chooses his issue, an SMS is triggered to the nearest agent.
+Once they choose their issue, an SMS is triggered to the nearest agent.

 A pre-determined time is set for this escalation to be sorted.
 If the ticket is not closed in 24 hours, a hierarchical escalation is raised with another SMS to the higher management.